simonrenoult/git-log-to-json/README.md

 $ git log-to-json . --hash --date --author-name --pretty > history.json
 ```

-## Note
+## Troubleshooting

+> The tests fail to run locally.

+The `test/mock/repo` submodule might be missing.
+Clone `git-log-to-json` with the `--recursive` flag.

+> I installed `git-log-to-json` globally but the command is not found.

-If installed globally, the command `git-log-to-json` will not be available.
-Use `git log-to-json` instead.
-This is due to `git` doing some fancy work.
+The command is still available, not to autocompletion though.
+This is due to
+`git` doing some fancy work.
+The autocompletion will work with `git log-to-json`.

 [travis-image]: https://travis-ci.org/simonrenoult/git-log-to-json.svg?branch=master
 [travis-url]: https://travis-ci.org/simonrenoult/git-log-to-json